 Is it fun?
 Hell yes.
 Peckover takes you along for a wild ride with so many crazy twists and turns, you will be amazed by the direction this movie takes.
 Better Watch Out is quite grim and has some disturbing plot developments, but it never loses its dark and twisted sense of humour – and the young cast is fantastic!

 Silent Night, Deadly Night (1984, dir: Charles E. Sellier Jr.)

-I confess I only saw this controversial classic for the first time earlier this year.
 A young boy witnesses a tragedy when a robber dressed as Santa murders his parents.
 Years later, having grown up tormented in an orphanage run by nuns, the kid goes on a killing spree dressed as Santa.
 Honestly, it gets crazier from there, as soon as I read how this movie got pulled from theaters after only 2 weeks I knew I had to see it.

 Is it scary?
 A bit!
 Silent Night, Deadly Night is a proper slasher, so expect lots of blood and surprise killer Santa coming out of nowhere to hack you to pieces with almost inhuman strength.
 Seriously, this guy strangled a man with Christmas lights by lifting him from the ground with just one hand!